giampaolo/psutil/docs/api.rst

   .. warning::
     On Linux, retrieving some connections requires root privileges.
-If psutil is not run as root, those connections are silently skipped instead of raising ``PermissionError``.
+If psutil is not run as root, those connections are silently skipped instead of raising :exc:`PermissionError`.
 That means the returned list may be incomplete.

   .. note::
     (macOS and AIX) :exc:`psutil.AccessDenied` is always raised unless running